 This much cache memory is sufficient for most CPU-intensive tasks and makes both of them ideal for gaming, multi-tasking, and rendering.

-Every processor has a particular speed set for the cores and is known as Clock frequency which is measured in MHz or GHz.
+Every processor has a particular speed set for the cores known as Clock frequency which is measured in Hz.
 On top of that, the processors can feature minimum and maximum clock speeds also known as Base and Boost clocks.

 Ryzen 5800X features a base clock of 3.8GHz with a boost clock of up to 4.7GHz.
 Its base clock is much higher than the base clock of 5700X which is only 3.4GHz.
 However, the boost clock is only 100MHz more than the 5700X.